Jammu & Kashmir National Conference: Article 370 and after

 In the 2020 District Development Council (DDC) elections, the JKNC won several seats in South Kashmir, including Pulwama district, as part of the People's Alliance for Gupkar Declaration (PAGD).

 JKNC candidate Mukhtar Ahmad Bandh was elected from Litter constituency and subsequently chosen as the Vice-Chairperson of the Pulwama District Development Council in February 2021.

 2024 Jammu and Kashmir elections

-The 2024 Jammu and Kashmir Legislative Assembly elections were scheduled to be held in three phases: September 18, September 25, and October 1, 2024.
+The 2024 Jammu and Kashmir Legislative Assembly elections were scheduled to be held in three phases: 18 September, 25 September, and 1 October 2024.
 This was the first election since the revocation of the special status in 2019.
 The election decided 90 seats in the assembly.